SideNicheHustle

 Lash Technician Side Hustle

 Apply lash extensions or perform lash lifts and tints for clients.
-One of the strongest repeat-income beauty services — extensions need fills every two to three weeks, meaning regular clients book automatically.
+One of the strongest repeat-income beauty services around, since extensions need fills every two to three weeks, meaning regular clients book automatically.
 Training and a starter kit are required before taking paid bookings.

 Income